keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/evaluationdefinition.md

 can reference metrics from any namespace in the cluster.
-This means that you can create `KeptnMetricsProvider` and `KeptnMetric` resources in a cluster-wide `keptn-lifecycle-toolkit` namespace and use those metrics in evaluations on all namespaces in the cluster.
+This means that you can create `KeptnMetricsProvider` and `KeptnMetric` resources in a cluster-wide namespace (e.g. in `keptn-lifecycle-toolkit-system`) and use those metrics in evaluations on all namespaces in the cluster.